 It’s difficult to answer this question without having context.
-It depends on why the parent disagrees.
-What are their reasons?
-The best way to avoid a situation where the student wants to attend a different college than the parent would like is by opening up clear lines of communication before the student submits a single application.
-That being said, if you are in this situation, I recommend having a very honest conversation and being upfront about whose priorities matter more here.
+It depends on why you disagree.
+What are your reasons?
+The best way to avoid a situation where your student wants to attend a different college than one you would like is by opening up clear lines of communication before the student submits a single application.
+That being said, if you're in this situation, I recommend having a very honest conversation and being upfront about whose priorities matter more here.
 Things are not always as straightforward as they may seem.

 Klaar College Consulting LLC

-Unless it is a financial consideration, the decision is the student’s.
-It is the student who has to live at the college, not the parent.
-Smile and congratulate her on a decision that was well thought out.
-If it is a financial issue, you should have discussed this earlier in the process but, if the student wasn’t listening, then you simply have to tell her that you cannot afford to jeopardize your retirement for her education.
+Unless it's a financial consideration, the decision is the student’s to make.
+It's the student who has to live at the college, not the parent.
+Smile and congratulate them on a decision that was well thought out.
+If it's a financial issue, you should have discussed this earlier in the process, but if the student wasn’t listening, then you simply have to tell them you can't afford to jeopardize your retirement for their education.
 Compromise is key.